 Results should be precise and clear, statistically processed and expressed according to the International System of Units (SI).
-Present in logical sequence the data generated using, as appropriate, tables and figures without duplicaJMB 2007; 26 (4) 335 tion.
+Present in logical sequence the data generated using, as appropriate, tables and figures without duplication.
 Indicate the nature of data reduction and statistical procedures employed with appropriate references.